angular/components/src/material-experimental/mdc-chips/README.md

 ## API differences

-The MDC-based chips use a different API than the current chips.
+The API for the MDC-based chips are mostly the same as the current chips implementation, but one notable difference is that the names of the container and chips have been changed to clarify when and how they should be used.

 The most basic container that you can use for the chips is with the `<mat-chip-set>` containing a list of `<mat-chip>`:

 ```html
   <mat-chip-set>